 When I travel up North I hear, “You don’t sound like you are from South Carolina”.
 Yeah, I know!
 I’ve picked up a hybrid accent from West Virginia, Alabama, Tennessee, and the Carolina’s.
 I do my best to enunciate and speak clearly, but once I’m tired I’m not sure which dialect will surface.
 Sorry for the backstory.

-I don’t puke that easily, so cleaning up my kids vomit is not an issue.
-It’s weird, it’s like God gives you an anti-upchuck receptors for you own children.
+I don’t puke that easily, so cleaning up my kid’s vomit was not an issue.
+It’s weird, it’s like God gives you anti-upchuck receptors for your own children.

-However, once I smell my own own stomach contents the upchuck flows effortlessly.
-While I’m down there commode hugging, if I haven’t cleaned the toilet recently, it moves matters forward as well.
-The worst case is when I was staying with my Granny in Nitro when I was about 10 years old.
-I was sleeping on a cot in the dining room and woke up hollering vomit into my pillow and it splashing all over my face and overflowing into the floor.
-It just kept flowing and woke everyone up in the house.
-It had to be the butter flavored Crisco popcorn and Cool Ranch Doritos having an argument on who gets the last bite of overcooked fried chicken.
+However, once I smell my own stomach contents the upchuck flows effortlessly.
+While I’m down there commode hugging, if I haven’t cleaned the toilet recently, it moves matters forward.
+The worst case is when I stayed with my Granny in Nitro, WV when I was about 10 years old.
+I was sleeping on a cot in the dining room and woke up hollering vomit into my pillow, splashing all over my face and overflowing into the floor.
+It just kept flowing and woke everyone in the house.
+It had to be the butter-flavored Crisco popcorn and Cool Ranch Doritos having an argument on who gets the last bite of overcooked fried chicken.